 Our company had to figure out why user adoption was so low with video consultations compared to phone consultations.
-We had a lot of resources invested in developing our own video solution and yet only 3% off all consultations were done over video.
-But user satisfaction was significantly higher after a video consultation.
+We had a lot of resources invested in developing our own video solution and user satisfaction was significantly higher after a video consultation.

 Many assumptions were made by our leadership.
 Among these, the assumption that “women don’t like to use video conferencing when they’re sick” caught my attention as it resonated with comments made by a group of women in a focus group earlier that year.
 I used this assumption as a primary angle to look into the problem.
 Women accounted for almost 2/3 of our users.

 In the early stage of discovery I found that 70% of our users had never seen our online products.
-We had a great but costly phone infrastructure able to efficiently handle large amounts of consultation requests and account creation, and they could shield a patient from doing anything online.
-So 70% of our users didn't know anything about our online services!
-I was surprised to be the first one to make this observation!
+We had a great call center able to efficiently handle large amounts of consultation requests and account creation made over phone calls.
+Consequently a large majority of our users knew nothing about our online services!

 We launched a user survey using Usertesting.com with 120 respondents.
-We created a series of scenarios meant to question the most dominant assumptions regarding low adoption of the video medium.
-We paid particular attention to gender bias regarding the choice of communication mediums.
+We created a series of scenarios meant to question the most dominant assumptions regarding low adoption of the video medium, paying particular attention to gender bias regarding the choice of communication mediums.

 We discovered that women, if thinking only abstractly of using a telehealth service, were considerably more likely to negatively perceive video conferencing due to the medium’s privacy stigma.
-But the perception radically changed when the telehealth service was needed.
-In fact, the demand for video is similar between men and women when they’re feeling sick, both found video to be a more sincere way to communicate with a doctor than the phone.
+But the perception radically changed when the telehealth service was actually needed.
+When feeling sick, women demanded video as much as men.
+Both found video to be a more transparent way to communicate with a doctor than the phone.

-We also discovered a correlation between an absence from work due to illness and the need for a truthful interaction with a doctor to verify that illness (in the form of a doctor’s note).
-Respondents perceived visual interaction more trustworthy than a phone consultation.
+We also discovered a correlation between an absence from work due to illness and the need for a truthful interaction with a doctor to verify that illness and obtain a doctor’s note.
+Respondents perceived visual interaction as more trustworthy than a phone consultation.

-Then we inquired about the way patients discovered our services, a majority of them had access to our service through their employer.
+Then we inquired about the way patients discovered our services.
+A majority of them had access to our service through their employer.
 They learned about it through leaflets or notes, often posted by HR in the break room.
-We gathered sampled of marketing material.
+We gathered samples of marketing material.
 Two options were given: a phone number or a relatively long URL.
-Most people called the first time and their account was handled by our customer service.
-They had no incentives to use our online products and didn't know about our video consultations.
+Most people called the phone number the first time they needed a consultation and, satisfied, had no incentives to go discover our online products.

-And finally we asked to capitalize on doctors notes justifying an absence at work—a powerful incentive to using a telehealth application and likely a better way to increase adoption than a pinned leaflet in an employee brakeroom!
+Promote doctor's notes: And finally we asked to capitalize on doctors’ notes justifying an absence at work—a powerful incentive to using a telehealth application and likely a better way to increase adoption than a pinned leaflet in an employee break room!